Smells Like Gen X • Billboard Year-End Songs

 Why it hit

 Because the opening line alone could start a party.
-“This Is How We Do It” is one of those songs that doesn’t politely enter the room—it announces itself like it already paid the rent.
+“This Is How We Do It” is one of those songs that does not politely enter the room — it announces itself like it already paid the rent.
 Montell Jordan took hip-hop soul, party-crowd energy, and a ridiculously sticky hook and turned them into a record that felt local and universal at the same time.
 It sounded like a neighborhood party, but it scaled to the whole country.

-That’s what made it so strong in 1995.
-It wasn’t trying to be classy, introspective, or cinematic.
+That is what made it so strong in 1995.
+It was not trying to be classy, introspective, or cinematic.
 It was trying to get bodies moving and make the chorus unavoidable, and it absolutely succeeded.
 The beat is blunt in the best way, the vocal has just enough swagger, and the whole thing carries that mid-90s confidence that says everyone is invited, but only if they can keep up.

 Gen X Rewind